The Episodic Table of Elements is a science-history podcast exploring the culture and chemistry behind every element on the periodic table.

 New episodes are posted every other Monday.
 We’re traveling the periodic table in order of increasing atomic number: Episode 1 is hydrogen, episode 2 is helium, and so on.

-A great place to start, if you’re new to the show, is Episode 0: Everything The Light Touches.
-It’s a very short episode that provides an overview of the show and introduces you to the wild-eyed belligerent scientist who first saw a vision of the periodic table in a dream.
+Each episode stands on its own, but the show does provide a basic chemistry education that builds on itself over time.
+If you’re new to the show, start with Episode 0: Everything The Light Touches.
+It’s a very short episode that outlines the show’s format, and introduces you to the wild-eyed belligerent scientist who first saw a vision of the periodic table in a dream.

-Each episode will be accompanied by comprehensive show notes for additional context for anyone who’s curious — there’s always something left on the cutting room floor; often as much original material as is present in the actual show.
-Plus, I’ll make complete transcripts of each episode available, complete with citations.
+Comprehensive show notes provide additional context for anyone who’s curious — there’s always something left on the cutting room floor; often as much original material as is present in the actual show.
+Plus, complete transcripts of each episode are available, complete with citations.

-The Episodic Table of Elements is written, hosted, and produced by T. R. Appleton, with music by Kai Engel.
+The Episodic Table of Elements is written, hosted, and produced by T. R. Appleton, with music by Kai Engel and occasional contributions from Josh Crowley.
 Research Librarian Derrick Burton provides support as Consulting Producer.
 If you have anything you’d like to say, please feel free to get in touch!